yapily/yapily-sdk-java/sdk/docs/NotificationsApi.md

 > ApiListResponseOfEventSubscriptionResponse getEventSubscriptions()

-get event subscriptions
+Get Event Subscriptions

-get all event subscriptions that your application is subscribed to
+Get all event subscriptions that your application is subscribed to

 ### Example